-12. Can I count observation hours?
+11. Can I count observation hours?

 - a.
 Absolutely!
 However, only 25 of those hours go toward your 400 clock hour requirement. - b.
 If you plan to count observation hours, the SLP you are observing MUST have their CCCs.
-You can still observe a CF but cannot count any hours.

-13. Does my supervisor have to meet ASHA criteria to supervise?
+You can still observe a CF but cannot count any hours. - 12.
+Does my supervisor have to meet ASHA criteria to supervise? - a.

-- a.
 YES.
 Your supervisor must have their CCCs, have at least 9-months of experience post-CF, and have completed a 2-hour supervision course. - b.
-Your externship coordinator ensures that these criterion are met prior to the start of your externships. - c.
-Anytime you are with another supervisor, they must be registered in CALIPSO and meet the above noted criteria to count your clock hours.

-14. What is an acceptable reason for an absence?
+Your Medical Externship Coordinator ensures that these criterion are met prior to the start of your externships. - c.
+Anytime you are with another supervisor, they must be registered in CALIPSO and meet the above noted criteria to count your clock hours. - 13.
+What is an acceptable reason for an absence? - a.

-- a.
-All days must be made up during your school externship in order to meet your 50-day - b.
 You can miss up to 5 days during your medical externship.
-However, these days should be utilized judiciously. - c.
+However, these days should be utilized judiciously. - b.
 You are strongly encouraged to prioritize your own physical and mental health.
-It is acceptable to miss time for a medical or personal appointment; however, you must notify your externship supervisor and externship coordinator of any planned absence in advance.
-You are encouraged to schedule appointments at the beginning or end of your day in order to minimize time missed at your externships.

-15. Can I attend a conference or complete a job interview during my externship?
+It is acceptable to miss time for a medical or personal appointment; however, you must notify your externship supervisor and the Medical Externship Coordinator of any planned absence in advance.
+You are encouraged to schedule appointments at the beginning or end of your day in order to minimize time missed at your externships. - 14.
+Can I attend a conference or complete a job interview during my externship? - a.

-a.
 Absolutely!
-You must make up any missed days during your school externship.
 If you have missed 5 or fewer days during your medical externship, you do not need to make up those days unless your facility requires it.
-You must inform your externship supervisor and externship coordinator of all absences.

-16. What should I do if I witness an unethical situation or behavior(s)?

-a.
-It is important to immediately contact the externship coordinators.
+You must inform your externship supervisor and externship coordinator of all absences. - 15.
+What should I do if I witness an unethical situation or behavior(s)? - a.
+It is important to immediately contact the Medical Externship Coordinator.
 Oftentimes, newer clinicians require guidance when it comes to identification and resolution of a truly unethical situation.
-Externship coordinators will assist you in determining the most appropriate course of action, based upon the situation and facility protocols/guidelines.

-- 17. What should I do if a student/patient/family member exhibits inappropriate behavior toward me? - a.
+The Medical Externship Coordinator will assist you in determining the most appropriate course of action, based upon the situation and facility protocols/guidelines. - 16.
+What should I do if a student/patient/family member exhibits inappropriate behavior toward me? - a.
 Unfortunately, many children and even adults can exhibit inappropriate behavior due to a myriad of cognitive-communication deficits.
 You have the power to redirect the student/patient/family in a constructive, respectful manner.
 You should also discuss this behavior with your externship supervisor, as they often have beneficial strategies that can further assist you.
 It is important to note that you are not obligated to see a patient/child if you feel unsafe, which is a very rare occurrence, but this should be openly communicated with your externship supervisor and externship coordinators.